jhmcstanton/jhmcstanton.github.io/posts/brews/2019-10-25-mcabod-crane.markdown

 My first attempt at a pumpkin beer, this is a recipe from [Frank Clark and Beer & Brewing](https://beerandbrewing.com/anatomy-of-a-colonial-era-pumpkin-ale/).
-Clark is a food historian, and this is his attempt at creating a colonial style pumpkin beer with a few tweaks to match more modern expectations.
-These didn't typically include much in the way of spices, and pumpking was supposedly used since barley was an expensive import item.
+Clark is a food historian, and this recipe is what he thought might be an example of a colonial style pumpkin beer with a few tweaks thrown in to match more modern expectations.
+These didn't typically include much in the way of spices, and pumpkin was supposedly used since barley was an expensive import item.

 I'm swapping in 2-row barley for the 6 due to availability.
 This will result in a slightly higher yield than the original recipe, but not significantly so.